JonasRSV/Friday/README.md

 ## Contribute

-Assistant specific code is under friday/ - Models are found under mm/ (model making)
+- on-device assistant specific code is under friday/
+- model making is found under mm/
+- art (such as banner|logo|..) is found under art/
+- websites are under web/

 ## Installation